AokiOfficial/Aoki/README.md

 ---
 ## Common questions

-**Q:** Why not any other serverless platforms, like Vercel or AWS Lambda?

-- You must have heard of **"cold starts"**.
-Serverless functions from there take time to turn their service up, *only then* it runs your code.
-That is not good for a Dicord app where it requires you to initially respond to an interaction within 3 seconds.
-- Cloudflare instead uses **V8 Isolates**, developed by Google.
-This is a game changer as we say goodbye to cold starts.
-Code runs within *miliseconds*.
-- There is a very big downside though, you are very limited in dependencies.
-Your package has something to do with polyfill?
-Too bad.
-Get that package out or it won't compile.
+**Q:** 2 packages?
+Is this any good?

+- You can go check for yourself.
+I hate flooding my stuff with packages I won't need 90% of each.

+**Q:** 5 commands?
+Is this ANY good?

+- I prefer making sub-commands.
+Doing this reduces the hassle of the command limit in the future.
+- This is not a finished project, I'm still working on new stuff.
+Make an issue if you have an idea, I might get that in my bucket list.

 **Q:** Why so terrible code writing?

 - Some explanations of why I used certain "workarounds" and more chonky methods than normal should be on top of the line where those are located.
 Those are chonky with a reason!
 - I'm known for my terrible code optimizations, and I lean towards readable code.
 I make my code even more readable with lots, lots of comments, so that when I read back, I know what did I think.
-- Note that I lowercase and use abbr. in most of my comments.
+- Note that I lowercase and use abbreviations in most of my comments.
 I'm usually in a tired state when writing code, because I write code before going to bed.
 And I go to bed at around 1AM.

 **Q:** I wanna ask questions!